 One of fifteen community colleges under the Massachusetts Department of Higher Education, North Shore Community College operates independently with all programs, services, and resources managed through one administrative organization.
 The College is organized into four major components, each led by a Vice President with all four Vice Presidents reporting to the President of the College.
 The four components are: Administration and Finance; Academic Affairs; Student Affairs; and Human Resource Development.
 The Vice Presidents and the Executive Director of External and Public Relations constitute the President's Cabinet and work as a leadership team within an environment of collaborative decision-making and a culture of inclusion and assessment.

 Nate Bryant, Ed.D.,

 Nate Bryant, Ed.D., became North Shore Community College’s Interim President on July 5, 2020.
 He replaces Dr. Patricia A. Gentile who served as NSCC’s fourth president for seven years.

 Dr. Bryant holds a bachelor’s degree in business administration and a master’s in education from SSU.
-He holds a doctorate in higher education from the University of Massachusetts – Boston in 2016.
+He holds a doctorate in higher education from the University of Massachusetts – Boston.
 He attended Harvard University’s Graduate School of Education, Institute for Educational Management, an institute focused on leadership for senior level administrators in higher education.

 A resident of Salem, Dr. Bryant has served his community in various capacities, including a former role on the Salem School Committee for 8 years.
 He currently sits on the boards of North Shore Medical Center, the Salem Chamber of Commerce, the Boys and Girls Club of Greater Salem and is on the Executive Committee of The Salem Partnership.
 He is also a Corporator of Marblehead Bank and a volunteer at Haven from Hunger Food Pantry.